timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 #### Grackle-Lung

 The constant smog in Gracklstugh causes grackle-lung in living, breathing creatures, resulting in persistent, wracking coughs and the spewing of thick, black phlegm.
 Whenever a living, breathing creature finishes a long rest in Gracklstugh, it must make a DC 11 Constitution saving throw.
-On each failed save, the creature gains one level of <fetch-data type="condition">exhaustion</fetch-data> as its airways become increasingly clogged.
-A creature that reaches level 6 <fetch-data type="condition">exhaustion</fetch-data> dies, as normal.
+On each failed save, the creature gains one level of <wc-fetch type="condition">exhaustion</wc-fetch> as its airways become increasingly clogged.
+A creature that reaches level 6 <wc-fetch type="condition">exhaustion</wc-fetch> dies, as normal.

-A creature with one or more levels of <fetch-data type="condition">exhaustion</fetch-data> brought on by grackle-lung must succeed on a Constitution check to take the Dash action.
+A creature with one or more levels of <wc-fetch type="condition">exhaustion</wc-fetch> brought on by grackle-lung must succeed on a Constitution check to take the Dash action.
 If the check fails, the action cannot be attempted.
 If the creature attempts to cast a spell with a verbal component, it must succeed on a Constitution check or be unable to complete the spell, causing the spell to fail with no effect.
-The DC for each check is 10 + the creature's current <fetch-data type="condition">exhaustion</fetch-data> level.
+The DC for each check is 10 + the creature's current <wc-fetch type="condition">exhaustion</wc-fetch> level.

-If a creature's <fetch-data type="condition">exhaustion</fetch-data> level drops below 1, it no longer suffers the effects of grackle-lung and becomes immune to it for the next week.
+If a creature's <wc-fetch type="condition">exhaustion</wc-fetch> level drops below 1, it no longer suffers the effects of grackle-lung and becomes immune to it for the next week.
 Duergar and derro are inured to grackle-lung, making Constitution checks against it with advantage.
-Any spell or effect that cures disease also cures grackle-lung, effectively removing all levels of <fetch-data type="condition">exhaustion</fetch-data> brought on by the affliction.
+Any spell or effect that cures disease also cures grackle-lung, effectively removing all levels of <wc-fetch type="condition">exhaustion</wc-fetch> brought on by the affliction.

 ## Going to Gracklstugh